Specialism

 Let’s cut through the headlines.

-We're already modelling scenarios where previously unviable schemes could deliver 25-30% affordable housing under this route, more than they would have achieved through protracted viability negotiations.
+We are already modelling scenarios where previously unviable schemes could move forward at 25 to 30% affordable housing under this route.
+In many cases, that is more than would have been achieved through prolonged viability negotiations.

 Planning power is shifting.
 Until now, the Mayor of London has had a limited arsenal: comment on large schemes, call in a few, and direct refusal.
 But with boroughs slowing or blocking housing on political grounds, those powers haven't gone far enough.

 The new powers aim to fix that.
-The Mayor will no longer be a referee.
-He'll be a co-decision-maker, especially on schemes that the boroughs are minded to refuse.
+The Mayor will no longer be a distant referee.
+On more schemes, City Hall will have a direct route to review borough refusals, especially where boroughs are minded to refuse applications that meet the new intervention thresholds.

 The goal is clear: boroughs cannot quietly kill mid-sized or sensitive schemes without a second opinion.
 And as the Grey Belt policy evolves, the Mayor will ensure MOL release is done strategically, not piecemeal.